Peter Greene: Career

-Greene has continued to work mostly as a character actor.
-He appeared in the short-lived television drama The Black Donnellys.
-He also appeared as a policeman in Prodigy and Mobb Deep's video for "A,B,C's", as well as the focal character in House of Pain's video for "Fed Up".
+Greene continued to work mostly as a character actor.
+He appeared in the short-lived television dramas The Black Donnellys and Life on Mars (2009).
+He also appeared as a policeman in Prodigy and Mobb Deep's video for "A, B, C's", as well as the focal character in House of Pain's video for "Fed Up".
 Greene appeared in the opening scene of the premiere of the FX series Justified where he was characterized as a "thuggish Peter Weller lookalike" by reviewer Scott Tobias, writing for The A.V.
 Club.
-He has appeared in two films by director Eric Brian Hughes: Turnabout and Exit 0.
+His later roles included the film New York New York (2016) and the miniseries The Continental (2023).
+He appeared in two films by director Eric Brian Hughes: Turnabout (2016) and Exit 0 (2019).
 Greene appears in the digital series The Jersey Connection by filmmaker Tim Firtion.
 Greene was featured in the 2020 TV series For Life in a small role as an Aryan Brother named "Wild Bill" Miller.

+By the time of his death, he had been given a role in an upcoming Mickey Rourke movie called Mascots, and was involved in at least two other projects.
+He was also working on and planned to narrate a documentary on USAID titled From the American People: The Withdrawal of USAID which had been funded via GoFundMe.

-Personal life
+Personal life and death

-Greene struggled with heroin and cocaine addiction in the 1990s.
-In 2007, Greene was arrested for possessing crack cocaine.
+Greene had one son.
+He struggled with heroin and cocaine addiction in the 1990s and additionally he was arrested for possessing crack cocaine in 2007.
+He also attempted to take his own life in March 1996 which he revealed in an interview with Premier magazine.
+After the attempt, he successfully sought addiction treatment.

+Greene died at his Lower East Side apartment in Manhattan, New York City, on December 12, 2025, at the age of 66.
+Police were called to perform a wellness check after music had been playing for a full day in the apartment.
+The neighbor who discovered Greene's body revealed to the New York Daily News that Greene was found "lying on the floor, face down, facial injury and blood".
+The very day he was found by police he was to undergo a medical procedure to remove a benign tumor from his body.
+A note was also confirmed to be found where Greene claimed "I'm still a Westie."
+In February 2026, the cause of death was declared an accidental self-inflicted gunshot wound to the left axilla causing injury of the brachial artery.